 Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

-Defense Secretary Mark Esper has wrapped up his first trip to Asia since assuming office last month, focusing on shoring up its alliances in the region.
+Defense Secretary Mark Esper has wrapped up his first trip to Asia since assuming office last month, focusing on shoring up U.S. alliances in the region.

-The U.S.-South Korea alliance "is ironclad & remains the linchpin of peace & security on the Korean Peninsula & in Northeast Asia," Esper said on Twitter, after meeting in the South Korean capital Seoul with the country's defense minister, Jeong Kyeong-doo.
+The U.S.-South Korea alliance "is ironclad & remains the linchpin of peace & security on the Korean Peninsula & in Northeast Asia," Esper said on Twitter, after meeting in the South Korean capital, Seoul, with Defense Minister Jeong Kyeong-doo.

 The #USROKAlliance is ironclad & remains the linchpin of peace & security on the Korean Peninsula & in Northeast Asia.
 I stand shoulder to shoulder with MinDef Jeong Kyeong-doo in reaffirming our commitment to strengthen the alliance for a #FreeAndOpenIndoPacific. #KatchiKapshida pic.twitter.com/RT5zeqYwV3— Secretary of Defense Dr. Mark T. Esper (@EsperDoD) August 9, 2019